haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

 ## Camera Randomization

-For cameras, which are created by adding `CameraConfig` objects to your task's `_sensor_configs` property, you can randomize the pose and fov across all parallel sub-scenes.
+For cameras, which are created by adding `CameraConfig` objects to your task's `_default_sensor_configs` property, you can randomize the pose and fov across all parallel sub-scenes.
 This can be done either during reconfiguration or episode initialization.

 ### During Reconfiguration

 Simply providing batched data to the CameraConfigs of your sensors as done below (pose, fov, near, and far are supported) will randomize the camera configuration across parallel scenes.
-The example below does it for camera poses by modifying the `_sensor_configs` property of the task class
+The example below does it for camera poses by modifying the `_default_sensor_configs` property of the task class

 ```python
 import torch